Who runs Re:Minds?

 When my son was six years old I had to give up a career I loved in order to meet his needs.
 Relentless medical and CAMHS appointments made it impossible to teach as well as be there for him.
 Soon after, I had my youngest child and for a while, life was an isolating bubble of chaos.

 In early 2015 I was introduced to a woman who ran a support group in the New Forest.
 Until this point I had avoided all support groups, they didn’t seem to fit my son’s complex needs and the thought of going into a room of sympathetic strangers to talk about our problems filled me with horror!
 Nevertheless, I was feeling really isolated, bored having given up work and the thought of doing something which could make a difference seemed like a good idea.
 So I was invited along to her group with a view to setting up my own version in Southampton.
-My vision was for a group that no-one would ever have to pay to access, not even for refreshments. it would be open to any family member, wherever they lived, and no diagnosis would be needed, it would have a focus on autism and any other mental health condition.
+My vision was for a group that no-one would ever have to pay to access, not even for refreshments. it would be open to any family member, wherever they lived, and no diagnosis would be needed, it would have a focus on autism, ADHD and any other mental health condition.

-I talked to the church at the end of the road to ask if I could borrow a room from them.
+I talked to the church at the end of my road to ask if I could borrow a room from them.
 I don’t attend church, but my children went to pre-school there and I was taking my youngest to their toddler group.
 Amazingly they agreed to help and even offered to do the refreshments…and so Re:Minds was created.
 We had our first meeting in September 2015 and I was convinced it would be a failure but at least I could say that I had tried.
 I advertised it by contacting the Daily Echo and local radio.
 BBC Radio Solent decided to come and interview my son and I and on the morning of the first meeting they aired the interview every half hour – it was bizarre for both of us!